 \subsection{Attack-0}

-We first consider a scenario where the attacker obtains a set of attacker nodes $V_{\mathcal{A}}$ and has both access to their attributes $X$ and neighbor sub-graph structure $A$.
-These attacker nodes are randomly chosen among the total node set $V$ to imitate the real-world scenarios where every node in the victim graph can be a potential attacker node.
+We first consider a scenario where the attacker obtains a set of attack nodes $V_{\mathcal{A}}$ and has both access to their attributes $X_{\mathcal{A}}$ and neighbour sub-graph structure $A_{\mathcal{A},k-hop}$.
+These attack nodes are randomly chosen among the total node set $V$ to imitate the real-world scenarios where every node in the victim graph can be a potential attack node.

-To extract the target models, the attacker intends to generate a training dataset for the duplicated model.
-We call it \textit{attack graph} in the rest of our paper.
-The training data of the GNN model consists of node attributes, graph structure, and the node labels.
-The attacker proposes to obtain or generate the above items based on their adversarial knowledge.
-Specifically, the attack graph for the extracted model training can be built by three steps gathering each of above items.
-Figure~\ref{fig:overview_attack_0} shows a procedure for procuring this attack graph.
+To extract the target models, the attacker intends to generate a graph for the duplicated model training.
+We call it \textit{an attack graph} in the rest of our paper.
+The attack graph consists of the node attributes, graph structure, and node labels.
+The attacker attempts to obtain or generate the above items based on their adversarial knowledge.
+Specifically, the attack graph for the extracted model training can be built by three steps gathering each of the above items.
+Figure~\ref{fig:overview_attack_0} shows a procedure for getting this attack graph.

-\textbf{Issuing queries and obtaining labels:} In our assumptions, the attackers can obtain the attribute and query results of the attacker nodes.
-The results of the response queries from the attacker nodes can be considered as their node labels.
-Hence, they are utilized as the labeled nodes with known attributes to train a duplicated model for the node classification task.
+\textbf{Issuing queries and obtaining labels. } In our assumptions, the attackers can obtain the attribute and query results of the attack nodes.
+The results of the response queries from the attack nodes can be considered as their node labels.
+Hence, they are utilised as the labelled nodes with known attributes to train a duplicated model for the node classification task.